garris/BackstopJS/README.md

 Pass a `--filter=<scenarioLabelRegex>` argument to just run scenarios matching your scenario label.

+**Tip** The --filter argument offers a useful shortcut for re-running a single test or failed tests.

 Pass a `--docker` flag to render your test in a Docker container -- this will help with consistency if you are attempting to compare references across multiple environments.

 ### Approving changes